-MoDOT's fleet equipment, with a replacement value of \$467 million, is necessary to maintain roads and bridges in order to meet customers' needs.
-The total miles/hours increased from \$47.8 million in fiscal year 2016 to \$50.4 million in FY 2019.
+MoDOT's fleet equipment, with a replacement value of \$461 million, is necessary to maintain roads and bridges in order to meet customers' needs.
+The total miles/hours decreased from 50.4 million in fiscal year 2019 to 48.4 million in FY 2020.
 The Missouri Highways and Transportation Commission approved appropriation allocation base of \$22.8 million continues to remain the same.
 As the department's fleet ages due to limited funds for fleet investment, monitoring the operational costs ensures the department is making good repair decisions.

-Through the first two quarters in FY 2020, Dump Trucks and Light Duty costs are comparable to FY 2019 with Other Fleet slightly lower.
-Stripers are trending slightly higher in operational costs than previous years with repairs made over the winter off season.
-From FY 2016 to 2019, operational costs, not factoring fuel cost, have increased: Dump Trucks increased 12%, Light Duty and Other Equipment increased 9% and Stripers increased 7% per mile.
+For FY 2020, overall costs are down compared to FY 2019 mostly due to lower fuel cost.
+However, every class increased in operational costs except for stripers.
+From FY 2016 to 2020, operational costs, not factoring fuel cost, have increased: dump trucks increased 16%, light duty increased 18%, other equipment increased 6% and stripers increased 7% per mile.
 During this period, the consumer price index inflation factor increased by 7% according to the Bureau of Labor Statistics.

-MoDOT focused on fleet replacements in 2019 using an asset management approach based on equipment age and miles/hours.
+MoDOT continues to focus on fleet replacements using an asset management approach based on equipment age and miles/hours which began in 2019.